jbhannah/dotfiles/README.md

 You may have to launch a new shell anyway, however, for any changes to `zsh` configuration files or any updates to Prezto to take effect.

+### Adding files

+ 1. Create an empty copy of a file to adopt in the appropriate package:

+        touch $STOW_DIR/common/.new_file

+ 2. Adopt the file into the package:

+        stow --no-folding -t $HOME --adopt -R common

 ## Contents